This notice describes the privacy practices of Children’s Hospital entities including:

 We are required by law to keep a list of certain disclosures.
 You may submit a request for such list in writing to the Medical Records Custodian.
 Your request must state a time period, which may not be longer than six years and may not include dates before April 14, 2003.
 The first list of disclosures you request within a 12-month period will be free.
 We may charge for the costs of providing additional lists.
 We will notify you of the cost involved, and you may choose to withdraw or modify your request before any costs are incurred.

-We are not required to agree to your request.
+We are not required to agree to your request (except for requests described above relating to services paid out-of pocket in full).
 If we do agree to a requested restriction, we will comply with your request unless the information is needed to provide emergency treatment.

 To request restrictions, you must make your request in writing to the Privacy Officer.
 In your request, you must tell us 1) what information you want to limit, 2) whether you want to limit our use, disclosure or both and 3) to whom you want the limits to apply.

-—Right to be notified of a Breach – You have the right to be notified in the event that we (or one of our business associates) discovers a breach of your child's protected health information.
+Right to be notified of a Breach – You have the right to be notified in the event that we (or one of our business associates) discovers a breach of your child’s unsecured protected health information.

 To request confidential communications, you must make your request in writing to the Medical Records Custodian.
 We will not ask you the reason for your request.
 We will accommodate all reasonable requests to the extent possible.
 Your request must specify how or where you wish to be contacted.